open-telemetry/oteps/text/entities/0264-resource-and-entities.md

   - Resource detectors otherwise follow existing merge semantics.
     - The Specification merge rules will be updated to account for violations prevalent in ALL implementation of resource detection.
     - Specifically: This means the [rules around merging Resource across schema-url will be dropped](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md#merge).
 Instead only conflicting attributes will be dropped.
-    - SchemaURL on Resource will need to be deprecated with entity-specific schema-url replacing it.
-SDKs will no longer fill out SchemaURL on Resource.
-Additionally, as no (non-service) Resource semantic conventions have ever stabilized, SchemaURL usage on Resource cannot be in stable components of OpenTelemetry.
-Given prevalent concerns of implementations around Resource merge specification, we suspect impact of this deprecation to be minimal.
+    - SchemaURL on Resource will be deprecated with entity-specific schema-url replacing it.
+SDKs will only fill out SchemaURL on Resource when SchemaURL matches across all entities discovered.
+Additionally, only existing stable resource attributes can be used in Resource SchemaURL in stable OpenTelemetry components (Specifially `service.*` and `sdk.*` are the only stabilized resource convnetions).
+Given prevalent concerns of implementations around Resource merge specification, we suspect impact of this deprecation to be minimal, and existing usage was within the "experimental" phase of semantic conventions.
   - An OOTB ["Env Variable Entity Detector"](#environment-variable-detector) will be specified and provided vs. requiring SDK wide ENV variables for resource detection.
 - *Additionally, Resource Coordinator would be responsible for understanding Entity lifecycle events, for Entities whose lifetimes do not match or exceed the SDK's own lifetime (e.g. browser session).*